How To Sell Wholesale To Retailers: The Ultimate Guide

 - Back-to-school season (July–September)

-When it comes to parents with young children, the most in-demand items are clothing and accessories, followed by personal items and gadgets.
+When it comes to school supplies, the most in-demand items are clothing and accessories, followed by personal items and gadgets.

 - Winter holidays (November–December)